erc-cosmos/cosmodoit/README.md

 There are 2 main ways to use this toolbox:
 * As a one-stop pipeline which computes all features, recomputing only what has changed
-* As an importable package, accessible from any python code
+* As an importable package, accessible from any Python code

 # Setting up
 1. Ensure [Python 3](https://www.python.org/downloads/) and [Musescore](https://musescore.org/fr/download) are installed.
-2. Install the package through pip : `pip install cosmodoit` (or `pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ cosmodoit` until the package is on the main PyPI server).
-Depending on the python installation, replacing `pip` by `pip3`, `python -m pip` or `python3 -m pip` might be required.
+2. Install the package through pip: `pip install cosmodoit` (or `pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ cosmodoit` until the package is on the main PyPI server).
+Depending on the Python installation, replacing `pip` by `pip3`, `python -m pip` or `python3 -m pip` might be required.

 <!-- (outdated)
 # Setting up the analysis pipeline